Arm-Labs/TS-Keyword/README.md

 ## Code change execution

 To experiment with a normal developer flow and take GitHub Custom runner feature for a spin, clone the repository, modify a file and push those changes back to the repository, automatically starting a Continous-Integration (CI) process.

+It is expected at this stage that you have forked this repository and you are working within your own project.

 1. Clone the repository
     ```sh